Learn how to cut asparagus easily so you’re only eating the best part of the plant + more tips on cleaning and storage.

-Usually, the ends are about an inch long, if the asparagus has been sitting for awhile, more will break off.
+Usually, the ends are about an inch long, if the asparagus has been sitting for a while, more will break off.
 I always prefer trimming asparagus with this method, I can tell when I get a bad end!
 It only takes a minute or two to trim asparagus this way.
-Try it!

 Looking for more delicious veggie recipes??